Eretria: Archaic to Roman period

 It became an important city in the 6th/5th century BC mentioned by many famous writers and actively involved in significant historical events.
 The Eretrians were Ionians and were thus natural allies of Athens.
-When the Ionian Greeks in Asia Minor rebelled against Persia in 499 BC, Eretria joined Athens in sending aid to the rebels, because Miletus supported Eretria in the Lelantine War.
+When the Ionian Greeks in Asia Minor rebelled against Persia in 499 BC, Eretria joined Athens in sending aid to the rebels, because Miletus had supported Eretria in the Lelantine War.
 The rebels burned Sardis, but were defeated and the Eretrian general Eualcides was killed.
 Darius made a point of punishing Eretria during his invasion of Greece.
 In 490 BC the city was sacked and burned by the Persians under the admiral Datis.
-Attributed to the resistance during the siege, all the male citizens were killed, while women and children were deported to Arderikka in Susiana, Persia and forced into slavery barefoot.
-The great temple of Apollo, built around 510 BC, was destroyed by the Persians, and parts of a pediment were found in 1900, including the torso of an Athena statue.
+In retribution for the stout resistance, the victors killed all the male citizens and deported women and children barefoot to Arderikka in Susiana, Persia, forcing them into slavery.
+The Persians also destroyed the great temple of Apollo, built around 510 BC; parts of a pediment were found in 1900, including the torso of a statue of Athena.

 Eretria was rebuilt shortly afterwards and took part with 600 hoplites in the Battle of Plataea (479 BC).
 The ancient writer Plutarch mentions a woman of Eretria, "who was kept by Artabanus" at the Persian court of Artaxerxes, who facilitated the audience that Themistocles obtained with the Persian king.
 During the fifth century BC the whole of Euboea became part of the Delian League, which later became the Athenian Empire.
 Eretria and other cities of Euboea rebelled unsuccessfully against Athens in 446 BC.
 During the Peloponnesian War Eretria was an Athenian ally against her Dorian rivals Sparta and Corinth.
 But soon the Eretrians, along with the rest of the Empire, found Athenian domination oppressive.
 When the Spartans defeated the Athenians at the Battle of Eretria in 411 BC, the Euboean cities all rebelled.